Updated 24 November 2022

 - Understanding different kinds of emotions and how they can be beneficial or negative in certain scenarios

+Even though there are no 'right' or 'wrong' answers, it is often better to answer honestly instead of trying to gear your responses towards answers you perceive the recruiter may be looking for.
 Remember – employers are not expecting to you to score top marks across the board, just to understand where your strengths and weaknesses lie!

-How to prepare for graduate psychometric tests in Australia
+How to prepare for these assessments?

 - Understand the different tests and their methods

-- Practice as much as you can to get comfortable before applying for that graduate program
+- Practice as much as you can to get comfortable before applying for that graduate program or internship

 Regardless of your views on the psychometric testing process, it’s a common element to the graduate recruitment process, however, it is just one of many inputs that you can see from our recruitment process overview.